pour68/html-tutorials/Readme.md

 ---

-## Why html?
+## Why HTML?

-html is markup language for building web pages.
+HTML is markup language for building web pages its also called language of tags.

 ---